mikeal/ZDAG/SPEC.md

-This is the only remaining space we have for compression of CIDs, the identity digest could theoretically have additional string compression techniques applied to it and you have a reliable token already in place
+This is the only remaining space we have for compression of CIDs, the identity digest could theoretically have additional string compression techniques applied to it and you have a reliable token already in place.
+Compressing the hashes is useless but we already have a token that differentiates identity multihashes from the rest so you could apply additional string compression quite selectively.

 # CONSTANTS